keenanromain/cloud-run-fun/README.md

 {"hello":"world"}
 ```

-I will write a walkthrough over the next few days and write a less boring application.
+I will write a walkthrough and a less boring application over the next few days.